 Christopher first had the idea of Stellarpaths (2012), and did an obsessive amount of research over half a decade.
 He developed all the intellectual property, algorithms, plus data-mapped, coded and designed Stellarpaths digital ecosystem.

-The experience was a lonely journey as with many typically devalued or discredited the idea until it eventuated into reality.
+The experience was a lonely journey as is typical with unique ideas.

 The Backbone Of Stellarpaths